Comunidad-de-Programadores/Team-Vue-2-Comfeco-Frontend/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Crea un reporte y ayudanos a mejorar
+about: Create a report to help us improve
 ---

 <!-- Please search existing issues to avoid creating duplicates. -->

 # Bug Report

-Bug: Bug Title
+Bug: Not so Awesome Bug Title

 ## Description

-Info del bug va aquí.
+Info about the bug goes here.

-### Pasos para reproducir el bug
+### Steps to Reproduce

-1. Paso 1
+1. Step 1
-2. Paso 2
+2. Step 2

-### Resultado Esperado
+### Expected Result

-El resultado que esperamos obtener (imagenes, texto, alguna evidencia)...
+The expected result was...

-Podrias agregar referencia del estado actual
+You may write the expected result or add a screenshot.

-### Resultados actuales
+### Actual Results

-El resultado actual fue (lo que se logró)...
+The actual result was...

-Agregar screeshots, links utiles o evidencia en general.
+Would be awesome to link screenshots here and/or error messages received.